 “I don’t want to miss dinner.
-I gotta have my candied yams dang it!”
+I gotta have my candied yams!”

 I did not want to have a turkey day baby.

 I wanted my turkey, baby!

 As luck would have it, on Thanksgiving Day, I sat in relative comfort with my family as I scarfed down turkey, mashed potatoes, pierogis, and my must-have candied yams without so much as a peep from the little being inside me.

 At 41 weeks, a voluntary induction commenced…and ultimately that is the day when my so-called comfort turned around, packed its bags, and headed south for the winter.

 All the doctor’s thoughts floated around in my head the night of my induction.
 I was hoping to have a drug-free vaginal birth.